Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 |The Slaughters||2 miles (3 km)||This short walk between these two delightful Cotswolds villages is a favourite for visitors to the region.
 It follows the pretty River Eye from Lower Slaughter to Upper Slaughter.
 It's a special place with pretty little riverside cottages, stone footbridges, old watermills and picturesque village greens.
 Don't miss the wonderful 19th-century water mill in Lower Slaughter.
 It has an excellent museum, craft shop and riverside tea room.

 This walk follows the Warden's Way between the two villages so you could continue along this path if you would like to extend your walk.
 The Heart of England Way and the Macmillan Way also run past Lower Slaughter so you could pick up another path and head to the nearby Bourton on the Water.
+You can also follow the Macmillan Way north east to the town of Stow on the Wold.

 |Warden's Way||14 miles (22 km)||Follow the Warden's Way through the beautiful Cotswolds on this delightful walk.|